-- Short term and long term staffing growth recommendations for the next decade. - The Staffing Model proposes a short-term 'catch-up' increase of 28 full time equivalent (FTE) positions, divided over the following service lines: Visitor & Field Services (17), Planning & Project Delivery (5), and Administrative Services (6). - The total increase in staffing is projected at 93.25 FTEs over the next ten years. - The only organizational adjustment recommended is the creation of a Central Services Department, consisting of Fleet Management, Facilities Management, Property Management, and Contract Support within the Visitor & Field Services service line.
+- Short-term and long-term staffing growth recommendations for the next decade with a total projected growth of 93.25 FTEs. - A short-term 'catch-up' increase of 28 FTE positions, divided over the following service lines: Visitor & Field Services (17), Planning & Project Delivery (5), and Administrative Services (6). - One organizational adjustment to create a Central Services Department, consisting of Fleet Management, Facilities Management, Property Management, and Contract Support within the Visitor & Field Services service line.
 The creation of this new department will enable the Land & Facilities Department Manager to reduce their span of control to a manageable level.
-Concurrently, the Land & Facilities Department would be renamed as the Land Management Department. - Planning & Project Delivery needs an increase in staffing capacity in Planning (addition of two [2] Planner IIIs) and Engineering and Construction (addition of one [1] Capital Project Manager II and one [1] Senior Capital Project Manager) to account for the time demands of project delivery, as well as a Project Management Coordinator as a resource for improving project coordination and workflow, securing project management tools and software, and providing project management training.
+Concurrently, the Land & Facilities Department would be renamed. - Increases in staffing capacity for Planning & Project Delivery: two [2] Planner IIIs in Planning and one [1] Capital Project Manager II and one [1] Senior Capital Project Manager in Engineering and Construction to account for the time demands of project delivery, as well as the addition of a Project Management Coordinator to improve project coordination and workflow, secure project management tools and software, and provide recurring project management training.

-• Field Operations is recommended to establish two Resource Management & Wildfire Resiliency crews (3 FTEs in FFO and 3 FTEs in SFO), as well as a Coastal Field Office.

-- Visitor Services is recommended to add an additional Volunteer Program Lead to enable the department to manage more volunteer projects.
-Also recommended is the additional of two (2) Rangers and (1) Lead Ranger to address current gaps in staffing capacity due to sustained increased visitation levels and the addition of coastal properties. - Natural Resources should be engaged at the start of project planning and scoping to identify and address potential natural resource issues early on in order to avoid delays, added scope, and other issues later in the project schedule.
-Furthermore, a new position is recommended to be the centralized point of contact for resource agency permits to maintain strong relationships with the resource regulatory agencies, ensure consistency of permit submissions and conditions of approval, and timely resolve resource agency permit issues. - General Recommendations focus on maintaining a clear and defined focus on the District's mission, continued investment in technology, and several recommendations focused on the District's self-governing authority. - To support continued growth of the District, and to reduce administrative burdens on departments, additional resources are proposed for Human Resources, Information Systems and Technology (IST), Procurement and Budget
+- Staffing two Resource Management & Wildfire Resiliency crews (3 FTEs in the Foothills Field Office and 3 FTEs in Skyline Field Office), as well as a new Coastal Field Office. - Adding a Volunteer Program Lead within Visitor Services to enable the department to manage more volunteer projects.
+Also recommended is the additional of two (2) Rangers and (1) Lead Ranger to address current gaps in staffing capacity due to sustained increases in visitation levels and the addition of numerous coastal properties. - Engaging Natural Resources at the start of project planning and scoping to identify and address potential natural resource issues early on in order to avoid delays, added scope, and other issues later in the project schedule.
+Furthermore, a new Natural Resource FTE position is recommended to be the centralized point of contact for resource agency permits to maintain strong relationships with the resource regulatory agencies, ensure consistency of permit submissions and conditions of approval, and timely resolution of resource agency permit issues. - Maintaining a clear and defined focus on the District's mission, continuing investments in technology, and exploration of the District's self-governing authority. - To support continued growth of the District, and to reduce administrative burdens on departments, additional resources are proposed for Human Resources, Information Systems and Technology (IST), Procurement, and Budget